 Baba Neem Karoli devoted his entire life to the practice of bhakti-yoga and called service to others (Seva) the highest form of causeless devotion to God.
 He was one of the greatest devotees of Lord Rama and Lord Hanuman.

-Only in the 1930s did the Maharaj-ji begin to appear frequently in the villages at the foot of the Himalayas and the northern plains.
+Only in the 1930s did the Maharaj-Ji frequently appear in the villages at the foot of the Himalayas and the northern plains.
 He often played with the children in his early years and then disappeared into the forest.
 Subsequently, he began to allow Indian homeowners to bring him home and feed him.
 These people quickly recognized his uniqueness and began to follow him, seeking healing and spiritual guidance.

 The Maharaj-ji was often seen visiting temples built in honor of Hanuman.
-Later, on his initiative, many of these temples were built by his devotees.
+Later, his devotees built many of these temples on his initiative.
 It seemed that he was constantly on pilgrimage, urging others to visit the sacred temples of India.

 His special love for Hanuman and Rama was reflected in the constant repetition of these names of God and in those stories that he loved to tell and loved so much when they were read to him.